 The London 2012 Olympics was a defining moment for Scottish and British Handball.
 The London 2012 Women's GB Olympic team was captained by Scottish player Lynn McCafferty, with Scottish & GBR Referees, Allan Stokes & Brian Bartlett also refereeing in the women's competition.
 Despite competing at the Olympics, the Scottish Handball Association had continued to function with no paid staff until 2013 when Stephen took the step up from Chair to the part-time role of Chief Operating Officer.
 Since 2013 the sport has started to flourish across the country, including hosting international handball events such as the EHF Congress in 2018.

 We currently have approx 1,500 members across 15 clubs across Scotland.
 We host a range of Scottish Leagues and competitions for all age-groups and run a successful National Academy programme for aspiring international handball players.
-In 2022 we recieved unprecentented funding to take our staff capacity to 4.5 FTE and have been nominated for the Scottish Sports Awards Scottish Governing Body of the Year Award for the first time in history.
+In 2022 we recieved unprecentented funding to take our staff capacity to 4.5 FTE and were named the Scottish Sports Awards Scottish Governing Body of the Year 2022 for the first time in history.

 The SHA is an associate member of the European Handball Federation and the International Handball Federation, alongside England Handball Association.
 Scotland currently only play as part of Great Britain within international competitions.

 The staff base of the SHA has grown in recent years to a team of three, working to deliver Handball in all its forms across the country.
 To find out more about the SHA Team click here.
 The Board comprises the SHA Chair and seven Directors.
 To find out more or to contact a member of the board click here.